October 18: Today in Royal History

 October 18, 1744 – Death of Sarah Churchill, Duchess of Marlborough, favorite of Queen Anne of Great Britain, at Marlborough House in London, England; buried in the chapel at Blenheim Palace in Woodstock, Oxfordshire, England

 Sarah Churchill is considered one of the most influential women in British history due to her friendship and the influence she had with Queen Anne of Great Britain.
 Queen Anne named Sarah Mistress of the Robes, the highest office in the royal court that could be held by a woman, Groom of the Stole, Keeper of the Privy Purse, and Ranger of Windsor Great Park.
 She was the first of only two women ever to be Keeper of the Privy Purse and the only woman ever to be Ranger of Windsor Great Park.
 Sarah exerted great influence on Queen Anne and had control over most of Anne’s existence, from her finances to the people admitted to the royal presence.
-However, the relationship between Sarah and Anne became increasingly strained. especially when Abigail Hill, a first cousin of Sarah, seemed to be in a position to replace her as Queen Anne’s favorite.
+However, the relationship between Sarah and Anne became increasingly strained, especially when Abigail Hill, Sarah’s first cousin, was in a position to replace her as Queen Anne’s favorite.
 By 1711, Sarah had lost all he positions and she and her husband John Churchill, 1st Duke of Marlborough fell out of favor.
 In disgrace, Sarah and John left England and traveled in Europe for several years.
 Queen Anne died on August 1, 1714, the same day Sarah and John returned to England.
 The new King George I had a personal friendship with Sarah and John who had visited him frequently during their exile in Europe.
-John was restored to his old office of Captain-General of the Army.
+John was restored to his old office, Captain-General of the Army.
 Sarah survived her husband by twenty-two years, dying, aged 84, at Marlborough House in London, England.

 Unofficial Royalty: Sarah Churchill, Duchess of Marlborough, favorite of Queen Anne of Great Britain